n4demo/learn-helm-to-deploy-to-AKS/README - step 2.md

 helm upgrade my-test-app test-app --namespace=test --set deployment.tag=1.8.1
 ```

 12. To make our chart more generic, let's replace all hardoded refs to object names with a Helm value expression and value.
-Eg for test-cm.yaml we can edit as below:
+E.g. for cm.yaml we can edit as below:

 ```
 apiVersion: v1